Manage Google Play private apps

 If I publish an app to the public store, can I change it to to a private app later?

 Yes.
-If you publish a public app to the Google Play store you can later change it’s settings to make it a private app.
-You need to check the Restrict Distribution in the Pricing & Distribution section in the Google Play Developer Console.
+If you publish a public app to the Google Play store you can later change its settings to make it a private app.
+You need to check the Restrict Distribution in the Pricing & Distribution section in the Play Console.

-Can G Suite users get a waiver for the $25 publisher registration fee?
+Can users get a waiver for the $25 publisher registration fee?

 No. All publishers have the same set of basic rights, features, and responsibilities, whether they're publishing public or private apps.